artmg/lubuild/help/understand/test-and-qa-for-Lubuntu.md

 report using
  ubuntu-bug package_name

+if you don't know which package

+ dpkg -S `which executableName`

 #### Attaching diagnostics ####

 for uploading multiple files in one go is there not something like ??